RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 Copy and paste the text from the browser into Keynote.

 If the code looks washed out when you paste it into Keynote, you have a few alternatives:

-1. Start with a lighter background in Vim at the beginning, or
+* Start with a lighter background in Vim at the beginning, or
-1. Darken the background in Keynote by using the Keynote inspector.
+* Darken the background in Keynote by using the Keynote inspector.

 ###The Finished Slide
-Here's the finished product looks like.
+Here's what the finished product looks like.
 All set for Saturday's presentation.

 {% imgcap middle /images/osxfinished.png The final snippet, in Keynote. %}